matrix-org/matrix-spec-proposals/proposals/2867-rooms_marked_unread.md

 ## Alternatives

-There are multiple possible alternatives here;
+There are multiple possible alternatives here:

 * Marking individual messages as unread as discussed [here](https://github.com/matrix-org/matrix-doc/issues/2506):
   This is a far more complex feature that has possible interactions with server-side implementations and notification